Everything you need to know about visiting Abu Dhabi in September

 - A daycation to Zaya Nurai Island – just a 10-minute speed boat from Saadiyat Island

-- Take a tour of some of Al Ain’s historic attractions including the Al Ain Palace Museum and UNESCO Heritage Listed Al Ain Oasis.
+- Take a tour of some of Al Ain’s historical attractions, including the Al Ain Palace Museum and UNESCO Heritage Listed Al Ain Oasis.

 Heading down the road to Dubai?
 You can check out more of what’s happening in Dubai in September here*

-Capacity restrictions at most entertainment venues across the city have been increased and it’s “business as usual” with increased health and safety measures in place across the city.
+Capacity restrictions have been completely lifted at entertainment venues across the city.
 In September, you will still want to seek out indoor activities and waterparks to keep your cool.
 We recommend you try: